EinsBethon/Calculator-OLD-/README.md

 # Multi-function-Calculator
 8/12/16
-A calculator made in JavaFX with, currently, three functions: standard, algebraic, and linear equation.
+A calculator made in JavaFX with, currently, three functions: standard, algebraic, and equation (Both single-variable and systems of equations).

 A calculator history can be recorded if the following files are created:
 Create a folder named "calculator" on your desktop.
-    In calculator, create a folder named "equation" and a text file named "algebraic".
+In calculator, create three files: equation.txt, algebraic.txt, and inequality.txt.
-      In equation, create two text files: "Single" and "Linear".
+These will record histories of the equations, algebraic expressions, and inequalities you solve with the calculator.